LAST UPDATED: 5/11/23 – Photography Tips for Safaris in Africa

 Bring a Camera Bean Bag

-Another really useful piece of gear to have in your bag when you go on safari is a camera bean bag.
-Because of the limited amount of space in most safari vehicles, and the nature of the fact that your vehicle is moving much of the time, it makes using a tripod on while on safari a very difficult endeavor.
+Another really useful piece of gear to have in your bag is a camera bean bag.
+Because of the limited amount of space in most safari vehicles, using a tripod is almost impossible.
+There just isn’t enough space in the vehicles or enough room to maneuver to set one up.

-A camera bean bag is a great tool that you can use to steady your camera against the vehicle without a risk of your camera getting damaged.
-I had one of these along with me when I was on safari in Tanzania and I absolutely loved it.
-You can fill them up with a variety of different materials when you get to your destination, so transporting the empty bag is a breeze.
+A camera bean bag is a great tool that you can use to steady your camera.
+This will help you get great shots and help protect your camera.
+I used one on safari in Tanzania, South Africa, Botswana, and Zimbabwe and I absolutely loved it.
+You can fill them up with a variety of different materials when you get to your destination.
+This makes transporting the empty bag a breeze.

 Have a Backup Strategy

-Many top end DSLR cameras include functionality that allows you to save pictures to multiple memory cards, which will cover you if you have a memory card failure.
+Many top end DSLRs allow you to save pictures to multiple memory cards simultaneously.
+This will cover you if you have a memory card failure.
 Just make sure you double-check to ensure that this functionality is turned on.
-If your camera doesn’t have this functionality, then something as simple as routinely switching out your memory cards, or saving images to a computer routinely, will suffice.
+If your camera doesn’t have this functionality, there are other options.
+Simply rotate memory cards in your camera periodically or invest in a backup device.

-If you have the money to invest, there are a number of really cool memory card reader and players available that allow you to backup your pictures while on your trip.
-You simply take the memory card out of your camera, place it in the device, back up the memory card, then put your card back into your camera.
+If you have the money to invest, there are some great memory card readers available.
+These devices allow you to back up your pictures while on your trip.
+You simply take the memory card out of your camera, back up the memory card, then put the card back into your camera.

 What Do I Bring in My Bag?